Robust Detection of Planted Subgraphs in Semi-Random Models: Main Results

 and we can safely replace $\s{A}_{ij}$ with $\s{W}_{ij}$ in \eqref{eqn:combi}.
 Furthermore, we will represent each $\Gamma\in\calS_\Gamma$ using its corresponding $n\times n$ adjacency matrix, i.e., $[\s{Z}_\Gamma]_{ij}=1$ if and only if $(i,j)\in e(\Gamma)$.
 Finally, let $\calZ_\Gamma$ denote the set of all such possible matrices, i.e., $\calZ_\Gamma\triangleq\{\s{Z}_\Gamma\in\{0,1\}^{n\times n}:\;\Gamma\in\calS_\Gamma\}$.
 Accordingly, note that \eqref{eqn:combi} can be equivalently formulated as follows

-where $\innerP{\cdot,\cdot}$ is the Hilbert-Schmidt inner product (also known as the Frobenius inner product), defined for two matrices $\s{A}$ and $\s{B}$ as where $\s{A}$ and $\s{B}$ are of the same dimensions.
+where $\innerP{\cdot,\cdot}$ is the Hilbert-Schmidt inner product (also known as the Frobenius inner product), defined for two matrices $\s{A}$ and $\s{B}$ as where $\s{A}$ and $\s{B}$ are of the same dimensions. {Problem \eqref{eqn:combiML} can be viewed as a graph matching problem and is closely related to the quadratic assignment problem (QAP).
+Indeed, if $|v(\Gamma)|=n$ and $\s{Z}_0$ denotes the adjacency matrix of a \emph{fixed} labeled representative of $\Gamma$ embedded into an $n\times n$ matrix, then maximizing over $\calS_{\Gamma}$ is equivalent to

+where $\Pi_n$ is the set of $n\times n$ permutation matrices.
+When $|v(\Gamma)|=k<n$, the optimization is a subgraph matching version of QAP.}

 The representation in \eqref{eqn:combiML} typically serves as the starting point for formulating polynomial-time, computationally efficient recovery algorithms using various relaxation techniques.
 One such technique we build upon is semidefinite programming (SDP), the matrix analogue of linear programming.
 An SDP can be written in the canonical form:

 for a set of matrices $\s{C},\{\s{B}_i\}_{i=1}^m$, constants $\{\beta_i\}_{i=1}^m$, and $m\in\mathbb{N}$, where $\s{Z}\succeq 0$ indicates that $\s{Z}$ is symmetric positive semidefinite.
 As convex optimization problems, SDPs are computationally efficient and can be solved using interior-point or first-order methods; see, for example, \cite{nesterov1987interior,boyd2004convex}.
 A common application of SDP is to approximate solutions to problem with nonconvex constraints, such as integer programs, by using SDP relaxations.